Screenwriting Needs

 Add-On Script Doctoring: $40 USD / $50 CAD per hour (minimum three hours).
 For major rewrites, Film Writer can provide guidance and consultancy as you work on your rewrite.

-- Rates & deals valid until August 31, 2023.
+• Rates & deals are valid until January 31, 2024.
 Please notice that these rates are competitive and as low as possible.

 Script Editor & Story Consultant: adaptable to the budgets set by US, Canadian and European grants.

 Creative Screenwriting: for developing a new script from a treatment, outline or prose text, the fee will vary depending on page count, production budget and other factors, based on competitive market wages for non-union writers.
-Service offered only to verifiable producers as it requires a professional contract and attorney fees.
+This service is offered only to verifiable producers as it requires a professional contract and attorney fees.

 Please do not send any documents or payments until we agree on the terms of service and you receive an invoice.